CryptoProcessing/cryptoprocessing.rb/README.md

-# Cryptoprocessing::Api::Client
+# Cryptoprocessing

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/cryptoprocessing/client`.
+Ruby Gem to access and interact with Cryptoprocessing API.

 To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation